Parent Information / Prospectus

 The main school can accommodate a maximum of 45 pupils in each of its year groups.
 We have 8 classes in the main school; 2 x Foundation Stage, 3 x KS1 Stage, 3 x KS2 Stage.

 For further details please see our most recent admissions policy which is located in the Quick Access box at the bottom of our home page. https://www.pulfordschool.org/

 28. What OfSTED and SIAMS say about us…

 The school was last inspected on 30th November and 1st December 2010.
 Because we are a church school we were also inspected by a Diocesan inspector.
 Our most recent SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection was on the 9th November 2023.
 The full Ofsted report is available on the Ofsted website at www.ofsted.gov.uk.
 If you would like a copy of this document in a different format, such as large print or Braille, please telephone 0300 1234 234, or email email@example.com

-Both reports are available by e-mail or in hard copy from the school.
+Both reports are available to view from our homepage, by e-mail or in hard copy from the school.
 Quotes from the reports have been used throughout the prospectus.

 Some highlights from the 2010 Ofsted report are: